hres/cfg-classification-webapp/README.md

 	-npm
 	-angular CLI 1.0.0-rc.0

-Once the above are installed the following additional node packages must be added to project.
+Once the above are installed in the project root run.

-	-ng2-restangular
-	-ag-grid
-	-ag-grid-angular
+	npm install

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 The contents of this folder is what needs to be made available at https://lam-dev.hres.ca/cfg-classification-webapp/